Children of Incarcerated Parents Need

 While government-run or non-profit programs to help these children vary from state to state, the size of the problem can’t be under-estimated.
 For example, recent figures show that a little more than 81,000 children in Pennsylvania alone had a parent in state prison.
 According to the U.S. Department of Health and Human Services (HHS), children living with one parent while the other is behind bars is the most common outcome.
 However, grandparents, other relatives, friends, and foster agencies often fill the void.
 It’s easy to extrapolate from here that not every household is equipped to provide the adequate level of care; a grandparent or foster care facility simply can’t take the kids out to play the same way that a parent could.
 The federal Child Welfare Information Gateway further shows that parental rights can be terminated is a child has spent 15 of the past 22 months in foster care or simply abandoned.
 “With the average sentence being more than 1 year, this requirement can be a significant barrier to reunification for incarcerated parents,” a recent HHS child welfare document reads.

-According to Todd Shupe, these vulnerable children are the ones who need the most love and volunteering your time to help those in foster care while they await adoption is one of the most self-less things an individual can do.
-Todd Shupe has employed the word of God during his tireless efforts to improve the lives of men, women and children.
+These vulnerable children are the ones who need the most love and volunteering your time to help those in foster care while they await adoption is one of the most self-less things an individual can do.
 Given that there are an estimated 2.1 million people in jail across the U.S., it’s time someone start looking after the lives they left behind.

 Todd Shupe is the President of DrToddShupe.com and is a well recognized expert on wood-based housing and wood science.
 Shupe worked as a professor and lab director at LSU for over 20 years.
 He is active in several ministries including his Christian blog ToddShupe.com.
 Todd is the Secretary of the Baton Rouge District of United Methodist Men, Database Coordinator for Gulf South Men, and volunteer for the Walk to Emmaus, Grace Camp, Iron Sharpens Iron, Open Air Ministries, HOPE Ministries food pantry.
 Todd is currently preparing to be a Men’s Ministry Specialist through the General Commission of United Methodist Men.